 New Trainer Course (at the very early stages of having a trainee)

-This course assimilates the practicalities and inevitable questions that need discussing when a GP Educational Supervisor has a trainee in the practice.
-It covers the trainee portfolio in depth, issues relating to trainee performance, and the ability for the GP Educational Supervisor to calibrate how they are doing as a new trainer.
+This course assimilates the practicalities and inevitable questions that need discussing when a GP Educational Supervisor has a GP in postgraduate training in the practice.
+It covers the GP portfolio in depth, issues relating to GP’s performance, and the ability for the GP Educational Supervisor to calibrate how they are doing as a new trainer.

 Experienced Trainer Course